homologic/streckenkarte/README.md

 possible using the `umap-extractor.py` script, which takes care of exporting the data as well as the graphical style for each layer.

+A sample git `post-receive` hook is provided to build and deploy the map when the map data is pushed.

 ### Input Data

 The input data for `strecken.pmtiles` consists of a `data/` folder,